Mind Maps for Learning: A Teacher's Guide

 The use of symbols and shapes in the flowchart-style design also enhances the visual appeal of the background information, making it more engaging for the reader.
 Overall, the flowchart-style design effectively conveys the process and decision points in an organised and easy-to-follow manner.

 Mind maps use the brain's preference for visual information processing, as noted by researcher Dr. John Medina who states that 'vision trumps all other senses.'
-They mirror natural neural pathways by connecting related concepts through visual associations, colors, and spatial relationships.
+They mirror natural neural pathways by connecting related concepts through visual associations, colours, and spatial relationships.
 This approach particularly benefits low-ability students by presenting complex information in a more digestible, structured format.

 The use of visuals and creative elements in mind mapping engages different areas of the brain, enhancing its capacity to encode and store information more effectively.
 This can lead to improved memory recall and cognitive functions.